ESG Questionnaire Response - Fisher Investments (FI)

 FI considers environmental, social and governance issues in our investment and portfolio construction process.
 Additionally, we regularly screen and tailor our investment approach for separately managed accounts depending on client-mandated ESG guidelines.
 Please find attached our ESG Policy Statement.

-* 1 Fisher Investments (FI) is an investment adviser registered with the Securities and Exchange Commission (SEC).
-As of June 30 2022, FI managed over $279 billion CAD, including assets sub-managed for its wholly-owned subsidiaries.
-CAD asset values were calculated by using the USD-CAD exchange rate as of the dates indicated.
-Source: FactSet.
-All assets as of June 30 2023 in this document are preliminary and subject to reconciliation of accounts.
+1 Fisher Investments (FI) is an investment adviser registered with the Securities and Exchange Commission.
+As of December 31, 2023, FI and its subsidiaries managed over $312 billion CAD.
+All assets as of December 31, 2023 in this document are preliminary and subject to final reconciliation of accounts.
 FI and its subsidiaries consist of four business units – Fisher Investments Institutional Group (FIIG), Fisher Investments US Private Client Group, Fisher Investments Private Client Group International, and Fisher Investments 401(k) Solutions Group.
-The Investment Policy Committee (IPC – the firm’s portfolio managers) are responsible for all investment decisions for the firm’s strategies.
+The Investment Policy Committee (IPC) is responsible for all investment decisions for the firm’s strategies.
 Investment in securities involves the risk of loss.
-Past performance is no guarantee of the future returns and no representation is made that results similar to those shown can be achieved.
+Past performance is no guarantee of future returns.

 2. Are sustainable investing and ESG factors integrated into your investment process and portfolio management decisions?
 If yes, please provide details.